ersanchez/p4e/README.md

 # p4e

-Eduardo's code from Programming for Everyone (Python)
+This repository contains code that I wrote while attending the Programming for Everyone (Python) course.